 If your child is removed from your home in conjunction with a Child Protective Services case, it likely the state agency will still want your child to be returned to your home at the end of your case.
-In the alternative, the state may have a relative or other adult in mind with which they want your child placed on a permanent basis at the conclusion of your case.
-Whatever the circumstances may be, there are requirements that Department of Family and Protective Services as well as your court must follow under the law in regard to this plan.
+In the alternative, the state may have a relative or other adult in mind with which they want your child placed permanently after your case.
+Whatever the circumstances may be, there are requirements that the Department of Family and Protective Services and your court must follow under the law regarding this plan.

-A permanency progress report will need to be filed no later than the tenth day before the date set for each permanency hearing that is held in your case.
-This report must be made available to you, the attorney ad litem for your child, the guardian ad litem for your child as well as any court appointed special advocate.
+A permanency progress report will need to be filed no later than the tenth day before the date set for each permanency hearing held in your case.
+This report must be made available to you, the attorney ad litem for your child, the guardian ad litem for your child, as well as any court-appointed special advocate.

 There are specific findings that a judge must be able to make in a permanency hearing.
-Primarily, a judge must determine whether or not the Department of Family and Protective Services is able to place your child with a relative or other caregiver and what evidence exists to support that decision either way.
+Primarily, a judge must determine whether or not the Department of Family and Protective Services can place your child with a relative or other caregiver and what evidence exists to support that decision either way.

 A review of your progress in the temporary orders and service plan

-Another important part of the permanency hearing is to allow a judge to review how compliant you have been in regard go the temporary orders that were issued at the beginning of your case as well as with the serviced plan created by you and the state.
+Another important part of the permanency hearing is to allow a judge to review how compliant you have regarded the temporary orders that were issued at the beginning of your case and the serviced plan created by you and the state.
 There had to have been some factors present in your home that caused the removal of your child in the first place.
-A court will look at what actions you have taken to eliminate or at least mitigate the future threat of harm from those factors.
+A court will look at what actions you have taken to eliminate or mitigate the future threat of harm from those factors.

-A lot of times this could mean having persons that were residing in your home being told that they need to leave the home immediately.
+Often, this could mean having persons residing in your home being told that they need to leave home immediately.
 It could also be that there were dangerous conditions in your home that needed to be fixed and have now been taken care of.
 Be sure to let your attorney know of any positive steps that you have taken to alleviate the problems identified earlier in your case.

-The permanency progress report created by the Department of Family and Protective Services will also be examined by the judge in this hearing.
+The judge will also examine the permanency progress report created by the Department of Family and Protective Services in this hearing.
 The safety and well-being of your child will be looked at very closely.
-Whether your child’s needs are being addressed by the permanency plan will be especially important.
+Whether the permanency plan is addressing your child’s needs will be especially important.

 As far as your child not currently residing in your home is concerned, the continued need for him or her residing outside of your home will also be looked at.
-If it is no longer appropriate for your child to be in the temporary custody of the Department, then the judge can make that decision.
-The key to making this decision for the judge will be determining what is in the best interests of the child.
+If it is no longer appropriate for your child to be in the Department's temporary custody, then the judge can make that decision.
+The key to making this decision for the judge will determine what is in the child's best interests.

-What considerations need be made specific to your child?
+What considerations need to be made specific to your child?

-Your child will need to attend any and all permanency hearings that are held unless the judge specifically excuses their absence.
-If your child is over the age of four and if the court believes it to be in your child’s best interests, the judge will meet with your child and speak to him or her about the permanency plan that is created.
+Your child will need to attend all permanency hearings that are held unless the judge specifically excuses their absence.
+If your child is over the age of four and if the court believes it to be in your child’s best interests, the judge will meet with your child and speak to him or her about the created permanency plan.
 Obviously, consideration will need to be given to the age and maturity of your child.
 The same discussion will not be had with a four-year-old that the judge would have with a fourteen-year-old.

-Ensuring the involvement of your child in the permanency plan process is likely to be a challenge for your court.
+Ensuring your child's involvement in the permanency plan process is likely to be a challenge for your court.
 The Texas Family Code specifically states that your child will have to attend any permanency hearings held in their case.
-It is the duty of the judge, your child’s attorney and the Department of Family and Protective Services to meet with your child before these hearings are held.
-However, it is my experience that the children in a case like this typically do not feel like they are involved enough or that their voices are heard.
+It is the judge's duty, your child’s attorney, and the Department of Family and Protective Services to meet with your child before these hearings are held.
+However, it is my experience that the children like this typically do not feel like they are involved enough or that their voices are heard.

 What is appropriate for your child based on their age?

-Age appropriate activities are mandated by the Texas Family Code in relation to your child and the creation of a permanency plan.
-Your child should be involved in the process to an extent that is suitable for their age or maturity level.
+The Texas Family Code mandates Age-appropriate activities for your child and the creation of a permanency plan.
+Your child should be involved in the process to the extent that it is suitable for their age or maturity level.
 Your child’s life does not need to be put on hold during the Child Protective Services case.
-He or she may be allowed to participate in extracurricular activities, employment opportunities and other activities depending on the circumstances of your case.
+He or she may be allowed to participate in extracurricular activities, employment opportunities, and other activities, depending on your case's circumstances.

-The Department has a duty to do their best to ensure that your child is able to lead as normal of a life as possible, despite their involvement in a child custody case.
-The adult with whom your child is residing during the case will make decisions what is and what is not appropriate for your child and will use the same thought processes to arrive at decisions as you or your spouse would.
+The Department has a duty to do its best to ensure that your child can lead as normal of a life as possible, despite their involvement in a child custody case.
+The adult with whom your child is residing during the case will decide what is and what is not appropriate for your child and will use the same thought processes to arrive at decisions as you or your spouse would.

-How will the Department of Family and Protective Services make decisions regarding placement of your child?
+How will the Department of Family and Protective Services make decisions regarding the placement of your child?

-The Texas Family Code mandates that the Department consult with your child’s caseworker, their attorney ad litem, guardian ad litem and any other court appointed volunteer advocate when making decisions on where your child should be placed on a permanent basis.
+The Texas Family Code mandates that the Department consult with your child’s caseworker, attorney ad litem, guardian ad litem, and any other court-appointed volunteer advocate when deciding where your child should be placed permanently.

-If your child is over the age of fourteen the judge will work to ensure that there are services in place for him or her that will assist the child in transitioning from assisted care to independent living in their adult life.
+If your child is over the age of fourteen, the judge will work to ensure that there are services in place for them that will assist the child in transitioning from assisted care to independent living in their adult life.

 Do you have concerns about your child’s medical condition or treatment that they have received?

 Your child may have a medical condition that is impactful on their life.
-If you have concerns about their well-being while your child is living outside of your home I would like to share some information with you about what requirements are in place to ensure that information is shared with the judge at each hearing in relation to their medical care.
+If you have concerns about their well-being while your child is living outside of your home, I would like to share some information with you about what requirements are in place to ensure that information is shared with the judge at each hearing about their medical care.

-At each hearing held in your case, the judge will need to review a summary of the medical care that your child has received while in the temporary care of the Department of Family and Protective Services.
-Details about emergency medical care and the diagnoses of conditions for your child are especially important in this regard.
+At each hearing held in your case, the judge will need to review a summary of the medical care that your child has received while in the Department of Family and Protective Services' temporary care.
+Details about emergency medical care and the diagnoses of your child's conditions are especially important in this regard.
 Here is what the summary that the judge reads must include:

 -any medical or mental health treatment received by your child will be disclosed, as well as the progress that your child is making with this treatment

--any information on medication that is being prescribed to your child, the condition that necessitated that these medications be administered and the symptoms that are relevant
+-any information on medication that is being prescribed to your child, the condition that necessitated that these medications be administered, and the relevant symptoms

-What is a best interest determination in the context of a Child Protective Services case?
+What is the best interest determination in the context of a Child Protective Services case?

 You have seen me use the phrase “best interests of your child” many times in the past few days while discussing your Child Protective Services case.
-The bottom line is that for every decision the Department of Family and Protective Services as well as the judge make, those decisions need to be made with the best interests of your child in mind.
+The bottom line is that for every decision, the Department of Family and Protective Services and the judge make those decisions that need to be made with the best interests of your child in mind.
 However, now we will discuss in detail what it means to make a decision that is in the best interests of your child.

-First of all, it is presumed that the prompt and permanent placement of your child in a safe environment is in their best interest.
-In arriving at a decision that is in the best interests of your child, the judge will consider factors like your child’s age, their physical/mental vulnerabilities, the frequency and nature of their out of home placements, the circumstances that led to harm suffered by your child any medical conditions relevant to your child.
+First of all, it is presumed that your child's prompt and permanent placement in a safe environment is in their best interest.
+In arriving at a decision that is in the best interests of your child, the judge will consider factors like your child’s age, their physical/mental vulnerabilities, the frequency and nature of their out of home placements, the circumstances that led to the harm suffered by your child any medical conditions relevant to your child.

 A safe home environment is the most important part of this discussion.
-Are you doing what is necessary to keep your home in good repair where there are not conditions that could lead to an injury?
-If your child has a disability have you taken that into consideration when doing renovations or upkeep?
+Are you doing what is necessary to keep your home in good repair, where there are not conditions that could lead to an injury?
+If your child has a disability, have you considered that when doing renovations or upkeep?
 These are relevant considerations to make.

-On the other hand, is your house a safe environment for your child from the perspective of the people that are allowed to live with you?
-I had a case recently here in the Houston area where our client was living in a home with his extended family and his children.
+On the other hand, is your house a safe environment for your child from the perspective of the people allowed to live with you?
+I recently had a case here in the Houston area where our client was living in a home with his extended family and children.
 Part of that extended family was an uncle who is a convicted sex offender.
-I became aware of this prior to an important hearing in his case.
-I made it clear to our client that his uncle could no longer reside anywhere near to his kids if he wanted to be a part of their life and have the kids in his home.
+I became aware of this before an important hearing in his case.
+I made it clear to our client that his uncle could no longer reside anywhere near his kids if he wanted to be a part of their life and have the kids in his home.
 It’s that simple.

 Finally, the support network that you have established for yourself will be examined.
 How well are you able to rely on your family and close friends during difficult times?
 How frequently does your family care for your children?
 More importantly, how well do they care for your children?

 If you are interested in learning more about CPS investigations, please come back to our blog tomorrow.
-I can tell you from experience that parents who are in the dark as far as matters related to CPS are concerned are some of the most anxiety filled parents in any type of family law case.
+From experience, I can tell you that parents who are in the dark regarding matters related to CPS are concerned are some of the most anxiety-filled parents in any family law case.
 CPS will do little to keep you to teach you about the process.
 It is up to you to learn on your own how these cases work.

-In the meantime, if you have any questions about Texas family law please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week where your questions can be answered and issues addressed directly.
+In the meantime, if you have any questions about Texas family law, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week where your questions can be answered and addressed directly.